 }

-Let's pretend that we want to square the sum of the passed arguments.
-All arguments must be taken modulo so that there are no negative values.
-If we already had a squared function before, there is no point in reintroducing it in a new function.
-You can just use it when returning a value.
-And in order to take the modulus of the number we will use the built-in function abs()
+We should take all arguments modulo so that there are no negative values.
+If we already had a squared function before, there is no point in reintroducing it in a new one.
+You can use it when returning a value.
+And to take the modulus, we will use the built-in function abs()

 :